1. Home

 VPN advantages

 • Fast Connection Speeds – A premium VPN service, like the ones we have recommended here should have very little impact on your internet connection speeds.
-Most use super-fast servers and because your data is only passing through a single server, it gets to its intended destination much faster than on the TOR network.
+Most use super-fast VPN servers and because your data is only passing through a single server, it gets to its intended destination much faster than on the TOR network.
 This makes a VPN ideal for downloading, streaming, and P2P.

 • Easy to evade censorship and geo-restriction – With a VPN it is really easy to change your geo-location.
 Providers offer a network of server in locations around the world.
 User can choose any of these and then connect.
 Once connected, you will be able to access any content available in that location and so circumvent your own countries online censorship and access anything that is geo-restricted where you are.